jnozzi/cocoadev.com/markdown/CompilingNonXCodeProjects.md

 I'll try adding the path.
 Am I wrong however, in understanding that if you're in the directory containing the executable & you type the executable name, that it should be run?
 I'd tried running with "sudo" in case permissions are wrong but that doesn't work either.
 I'm just wondering if I needed to do something different with the compile.

 ----
 Yeah, unfortunately you are wrong.
 To run a program in the current folder, type "    ./*executable*" (without the quotes).
-Also,     /usr/local/bin should already be in your     $PATH, but it's a good thing to add if it isn't. --General/JediKnil
+Also,     /usr/local/bin should already be in your     $PATH, but it's a good thing to add if it isn't. --JediKnil

 *    /usr/local/bin doesn't even exist on a default install of OSX, so it's not in the default path.*